gnois/luaty/README.md

 ```

 The differences end here, so that a Lua file can easily be [hand converted](https://github.com/gnois/luaty/tree/master/convert.md) to a Luaty file.

-In return, we get
+In return, we enjoy
-- arguably shorter codes
+- often shorter codes
 - forced local variable declaration
 - consistent function definition syntax
-- many linting features not unlike [luacheck](https://github.com/mpeterv/luacheck)
+- some features like [luacheck](https://github.com/mpeterv/luacheck), and some others

-Due to backquote replacing `[[` and `]]`, long comments need one extra hyphen if we want to use the trick in https://www.lua.org/pil/1.3.html
+Due to backquote replacing `[[` and `]]`, long comments need one extra hyphen if we want to use the [uncomment trick](https://www.lua.org/pil/1.3.html)

 ```
 -- Uncommenting long comment trick